 Nothing beats Fresh Salsa.
-This Serrano Salsa has just the right amount of spice, and goes well in my Black Bean Jicama Tacos.
+This Serrano Salsa has just the right amount of spice and goes well with tortilla chips or tacos.

 - It's better to use the pulse setting on a food processor so that you can control how chunky the salsa is.

-- If you like mild salsas you can swap out the serrano pepper for a jalapeño, or you could take out the veins and seeds of the serrano pepper.
-The veins and seeds is where the heat is in a pepper.
+- If you like mild salsa you can swap out the serrano pepper for a jalapeño, or you could take out the veins and seeds of the serrano pepper.
+The veins and seeds are where the heat is in a pepper.